tbhdbsys/angular-meteor-docs/client/content/migration/angular2/migration.angular2.code-migration9.md

 - `editing` which is an indication for the current item that being edited.
 - `editChange` which is an event we expose to the parent Component that triggered when starting to edit an item in the list.

+And add the new Component to the NgModule:

+{{> DiffBox tutorialName="migration-angular2" step="9.2"}}

 Now let's migrate the HTML Template of this Component:

-{{> DiffBox tutorialName="migration-angular2" step="9.2"}}
+{{> DiffBox tutorialName="migration-angular2" step="9.3"}}

 And now we need to use this new Component in the `ListShowComponent`:

-{{> DiffBox tutorialName="migration-angular2" step="9.3"}}
+{{> DiffBox tutorialName="migration-angular2" step="9.4"}}

 And let's implement the actual event handler and use declare the usage of the new Component:

-{{> DiffBox tutorialName="migration-angular2" step="9.4"}}
+{{> DiffBox tutorialName="migration-angular2" step="9.5"}}

 And we are done!
-You can now remove all the files that related to the list item and removed it's import! (we did it in commit #9.5)
+You can now remove all the files that related to the list item and removed it's import! (we did it in commit #9.6)

 {{/template}}